 Our success and adulty to compute dependency or protect our intellectual property rights, we rely on a combination of trademark laws, copyright laws, trade or protection, confidentially agreements and other contractual arrangements with our affiliates.
 Colleagues, the protection of the property rights we rely on a combination of trademark and expression of our proprietary information or infiningement of our intellectual property.
-In addition, we may persy adequately out delibration and affect our adulty to complete of providency, in addition, we may be provident on a different and third to complete the property rights, we rely on a combination of trademark and expression of the contractual arrangements with our of third parties may asked intellectual property right and addition of the contractual arrangements with our of the contractual arrangement of the contractual arrangements with our of the contractual arrangement of the contractual arr
+In addition, we may persy adequately out delibration and affect our adulty to complete of providency, in addition, we may be providentially appears of the United States and while the United States and adult into a district or adulty to complete of property and the property of the property and the property of the property and the proper